Kotlinlearncs.online LogoJava

 Even though comments are ignored by the computer, they are essential to writing good computer code.
 We’ll use comments frequently in our examples, and show you how you can use them to outline a plan for completing more complex programming tasks.

-Practice: Area Calculation
+Solve: Area Calculation (Practice)

 Created By: Geoffrey Challen